The TAMP is back in vogue (it never really went out, to be fair). A TAMP is a Turnkey Asset Management Program.

-Getting back to focus – the official term is loose and no ‘one size fits all’ approach pegs all business models together.
+The official term is loose, and no ‘one size fits all’ approach pegs all business models together.
 There are multiple types of TAMPs: from least to most sophisticated are (1) mutual fund wrap accounts, (2) ETF wrap accounts, (3) separately managed accounts – SMAs, (4) unified managed accounts – UMAs, and (5) unified managed households – UMHs.
-There are also platform TAMPs that offer the full kit, but that’s another conversation.
+There are also platform TAMPs that offer the complete kit, but that’s another conversation.

-The history of TAMPs is that they started to originate in the late 80’s, allowing registered investment advisors (RIAs) and broker-dealers (BDs) to outsource their operations.
-This allowed the RIAs and BDs to focus more on sales to clients and provided third-party investment strategies (actual portfolios).
+The history of TAMPs is that they started to originate in the late ’80s, allowing registered investment advisors (RIAs) and broker-dealers (BDs) to outsource their operations.
+Outsourcing those operations enabled the RIAs and BDs to focus more on sales to clients and provided third-party investment strategies (actual portfolios).

-TAMPs are utilized by these RIAs and BDs (i.e., wealth advisors – the intermediary market) looking to outsource duties that have typically been done internally.
-I view it broken into three buckets; (1) RIAs who have a fiduciary duty and are registered with the SEC, (2) BDs who have a suitability standard and are registered with FINRA, and then (3) the hybrid who is both an RIA and BD, registered with both.
+TAMPs are utilized by these RIAs and BDs (i.e., wealth advisors – the intermediary market) to outsource duties typically done internally.
+I view it broken into three buckets; (1) RIAs who have a fiduciary duty and registered with the SEC, (2) BDs who have a suitability standard and registered with FINRA, and then (3) the hybrid, which is both an RIA and BD, registered with both.
 Hybrids can take any client and use almost any instrument.

-This trend for advisors has been evolving towards an advice-based service, vs service-based.
-Wealth Advisors utilize a TAMP for their operational needs and then focus more on the client.
+This trend for advisors has been evolving towards an advice-based service vs. service-based.
+Wealth Advisors utilize a TAMP for their operational needs and focus more on the client.
 I believe everyone can agree that automating functions & duties to focus more on the client is beneficial (keeping all else equal).

 For the most part, TAMPs focus on being a SaaS offering, and some offer white-labeled wealth management platforms.
-Platforms provide access to individual asset manager’s funds, and capabilities to run advisory services – direct support included as well.
-Each company (mostly all) also conducts due diligence on the investment managers (which is one of their highest expenses) who they let on.
-This allows TAMPs to decide who and what funds to let into their program and on their platform.
+Platforms access individual asset managers’ funds and capabilities to run advisory services – direct support included.
+Each company (mostly all) also conducts due diligence on the investment managers (their highest expenses) whom they let on.
+That control allows TAMPs to decide whom to let into their program and platform.

 The cost structure is usually a single-wrapped retail client fee.
-Michael Kitces has been quoted saying, “TAMPs have historically charged as much as 75 basis points or even a full 100 for their services.
-The next generation of more passively-orientated TMAPs are coming in at 50 basis points or lower for larger RIAs.”
+Michael Kitces said, “TAMPs have historically charged as much as 75 basis points or even a full 100 for their services.
+The next generation of more passively-orientated TAMPs is coming in at 50 basis points or lower for larger RIAs.”

 TAMPs differentiate between themselves by a multitude of factors, not limited to the following:

-- Number of managers on the platform to choose from.
+1) The number of managers on the platform to choose.

 Those differentiated reasons are why an advisor may select a TAMP over another – and this is also what creates competition: select asset managers, level of automation, the enabling of maximized client-facing activities.
 Also, if a TAMP provides an opportunity to develop unique asset allocation models with specific securities to sell (rent) to other advisors is a feature that many platforms have started to adopt.

-Typically platforms may also include overlay tools that allow managers to maintain tax and trading efficiencies; trading networks for securities and manufactured products; sleeve and account reporting, automated re-balancing tools, and fee breakdown of client revenue.
-It’s important and a unique capability if a platform provides the opportunity to develop unique asset allocation models with specific securities to sell (rent) to other advisors.
+Typically platforms may also include overlay tools that allow managers to maintain tax and trading efficiencies; trading networks for securities and manufactured products; sleeve and account reporting, automated rebalancing tools, and fee breakdown of client revenue.
+It’s essential and a unique capability if a platform provides the opportunity to develop unique asset allocation models with specific securities to sell (rent) to other advisors.

-Another example is Pershing who offers a managed account network and provider; Lockwood Advisor (which BNY acquired years ago) with its product, Managed360, where you can create proposals to performance reporting.
-Additionally, they partner with the likes of Envestnet, FolioDynamix, and Morningstar through their managed account network to provide a full suite of capabilities: trade and administration, rebalancing tools, advisor marketing support, portfolio design, and construction are a few others.
+Another example is Pershing who offers a managed account network and provider, Lockwood Advisor (which BNY acquired years ago), with its product, Managed360, where you can create proposals to performance reporting.
+Additionally, they partner with Envestnet, FolioDynamix, and Morningstar through their managed account network to provide a full suite of capabilities: trade and administration, rebalancing tools, advisor marketing support, portfolio design, construction, are a few others.

-Wrapping this thought exercise out, there are a lot of nuances to TAMPs: costs, capabilities, access, service models, target market, etc. There’s not a one-size-fits-all solution out there, and multiple companies are blurring the lines.
+There are many nuances to TAMPs: costs, capabilities, access, service models, target market, Etc. There’s not a one-size-fits-all solution out there, and multiple companies are blurring the lines.